arrowpc/palettum/README.md

 The web application uses a WebAssembly module compiled from Rust code.

+> [!IMPORTANT]
+> It is highly recommended to use `rustup` for managing Rust toolchains rather than a system-wide installation.
+This helps avoid potential issues, especially when compiling for `wasm32-unknown-unknown` targets.

 To set up and run the web application:

 1.  **Navigate to the web frontend:**